 1 staff: 3 participants

 Almost all staff has experience working with children on the autism spectrum – many have post-secondary education and/or training in such areas as: mental health, special education, speech and language, and occupational therapy.
 Additionally, all staff takes part in more than 40 hours of intensive pre-program training and orientation as well as on-going supervision throughout the summer.

 No, Aspire campers at Adventure Camp are there to work on social, stress-management, and self-awareness skills (although not all participants have a formal diagnosis).
 These goals are supported by both direct instructions in skill building and in-the-moment coaching to generalize the use of these skills across contexts.
 Our participants often report finding solace and comfort being among a group of peers facing similar challenges.
 Hale Reservation, however, accommodates more than 10 other camps each summer and we value sharing community spaces with others, such as the beach.

 Specific field trips vary year to year.
 In recent years, campers have gone to: Museum of Science, Butterfly Garden, Children’s Museum, Franklin Park Zoo, Drumlin Farm, Sky Zone, Ryan’s Family Amusement, Aquarium, and George’s Island.
 In addition, we have also asked interactive exhibitions to visit our site, such as a visiting zoo and make-your-own hieroglyphics program.

 There is a transportation option available for families living North of Hale Reservation.
-The bus pick-up begins in Charlestown with its first stop at the Warren Prescott School, then continues to a stop in Brookline at the Ivy Street School before continuing on to Hale Reservation in Westwood.
-At the end of the camp day, campers will leave Westwood, return to Brookline for drop-off then continue to the final drop-off point back in Charlestown.
+The bus pick-up is in Charlestown at the Warren Prescott School.
+At the end of the camp day, campers will leave Westwood, then return to the drop-off point back in Charlestown.
 For families living outside of these geographical regions, we offer an extensive opt-in carpool list to support in coordinating transportation.